mingiss/tex4ht-vtex/README.md

 ### Space recognition

-Following are attempts to deal with the problem, that original heuristic recognition of spaces in `tex4ht` doesn't work correctly enough &ndash; there are situations with disappearing or redundant spaces.
+The following are attempts to deal with the problem, that the original heuristic recognition of spaces in `tex4ht` doesn't work correctly enough &ndash; there are situations with disappearing or redundant spaces.